-This year will be majorly exciting, as you watch Baby take his first steps, and hear him speak those first words – if he hasn’t started trying already!
+This year will be majorly exciting, as you watch Baby take their first steps, and hear them speak those first words – if they hasn’t started trying already!
 Here are some of the biggest changes to expect over the next year, and what they mean for your family in the future.

 - Walking: While those first steps will be a bit wobbly, by the end of the year, you can expect Baby to become a confident walker.
 Most babies start walking somewhere between 12 and 17 months, so if you haven’t already done so, now is a good time to start childproofing your home for a walking toddler.
 Remember to use baby gates near any stairways, to plug outlets, and to keep any dangerous items out of reach.
 Walking will start out slowly enough at first, but by the end of the year, you’ll be chasing Baby from room to room faster than you could imagine.

 - Talking: At this point, babies aren’t doing much talking, but are babbling more and more.
-By the end of the next year, though, Baby will have learned words for a few common ideas and objects in his life.
-He will also begin communicating in other ways, like pointing to objects of interest.
-You can encourage this language development by doing plenty of reading with Baby, and ask him to point out familiar objects on the page.
-Picture books are a great way to begin developing his vocabulary by identifying items for him, as he will learn most of his early language from you.
+By the end of the next year, though, Baby will have learned words for a few common ideas and objects in their life.
+They will also begin communicating in other ways, like pointing to objects of interest.
+You can encourage this language development by doing plenty of reading with Baby, and ask them to point out familiar objects on the page.
+Picture books are a great way to begin developing their vocabulary by identifying items for them, as they will learn most of their early language from you.

-- Eating: As Baby perfects his pincer grasp, he will be able to effectively pick up smaller pieces of food off his tray or plate.
-He will also become better at using utensils, which means he’ll be able to do more self-feeding this year.
-Another change you may notice at the dinner table is his desire to pick up food, then drop it on the floor.
-Though this can be frustrating, it comes down to the fact that Baby is very curious at this age, and he is more interested in the cause and effect of dropping things and watching them fall than he is in making you upset.
-You’ll spend less time feeding Baby this year, but much more time sweeping around his highchair.
+- Eating: As Baby perfects their pincer grasp, they will be able to effectively pick up smaller pieces of food off their tray or plate.
+They will also become better at using utensils, which means they'll be able to do more self-feeding this year.
+Another change you may notice at the dinner table is their desire to pick up food, then drop it on the floor.
+Though this can be frustrating, it comes down to the fact that Baby is very curious at this age, and they are more interested in the cause and effect of dropping things and watching them fall than they are in making you upset.
+You’ll spend less time feeding Baby this year, but much more time sweeping around their highchair.
 It’s a tradeoff!

 Baby’s had a big year, but the next one is going to be even bigger!